Chronic Pain

 Neurological Examination

 A structured physical examination assesses sensation, reflexes, muscle strength, and coordination in the affected areas.
 Changes in light touch, temperature perception, vibration sense, and pain response help map the distribution of nerve involvement and distinguish between central and peripheral neuropathic pain presentations.
+Findings from the neurological examination guide the selection of further diagnostic testing.

 Nerve Conduction Studies and Electromyography